PacketFire/packetfire_site/content/post/intro-to-bgp.md

 }
 ```

-We can see that the configuration to establish these initial sessions is very minimal.
+We can see that the configuration required to establish these initial sessions is very minimal.
 Let's dig deeper into what actually makes this work.
 For that, we will focus on one specific block.
 Our protocol bgp peer2 block:

 ```bash
 protocol bgp peer2 {